wagenadl/ppersist/README.md

 Internally, ppersist uses `pickle` to save and load its files.
 Any quick glance online will tell you that `pickle` is not inherently safe.
-To mitigate this, `ppersist.load` and friends use a whitelist to strictly limit what can be loaded.
+To mitigate this concern, `ppersist.load` and friends use a whitelist to strictly limit what can be loaded.
 Objects with types not on the whitelist are not loaded and their defining modules are not imported.
 This should provide some reassurance that files you receive from others are safe to load.

-All of that said, if human lives depend on the integrity of your server, you should absolutely do your own due diligence.
+All of that said, if lives depend on the integrity of your server, you should absolutely do your own due diligence.

 ### Reliability

-By this I mean: How likely is it that you will be able to still access your data in the distant future?
-Here, the use of `pickle` is actually an advantage, as that module is part of core Python and unlikely to ever go away.
+By this I mean: How likely is it that you will be able to still access your data in the (distant) future?
+Here, the use of `pickle` is actually an advantage, as that module is part of core Python and is therefore unlikely to go away.

 Before writing anything to disk, `ppersist.save` and friends check whether variables can be safely reloaded.
 If not, they raise an exception.
 This should provide some reassurance that you will be able to reload your files in the future.

-In case you do find yourself unable to load a definitely trusted file due to an inconsistency between ppersist’s save-time and load-time checking, you can disable the whitelist by passing `trusted=True` to `ppersist.load`.
-(If that happens, it is a bug, and the author wants to hear from you.)
+Should this fail, and you find yourself unable to load a file you definitely trust, you can disable the whitelist by passing `trusted=True` to `ppersist.load`.
+(If you find yourself in that position, it indicates a bug in ppersist.
+Please [raise an issue on github](https://github.com/wagenadl/ppersist/issues) or send me an email, and I will attempt to release a fix asap.)

 In the worst case, if you find yourself without access to ppersist entirely, you can always reload your data with